qsib-cbie/sci-rs/README.md

 Pure Rust translation of scipy for reliable cross-platform and cross-tier behavior.
 See the sibling repo, https://github.com/qsib-cbie/sciprs, for pythonic interaction with this library. `sci-rs` will prefer idiomatic Rust with feature parity to the scipy interface when possible.

-Memory usage is a priority. ~~While `use_std` is a default feature, the library will prefer implementations that do not require runtime allocations, unless noted otherwise.~~
+Memory usage is a priority. ~~While `alloc` is a default feature, the library will prefer implementations that do not require runtime allocations, unless noted otherwise.~~

 ## Nightly Feature Instability